mulesoft-assets/template-sfdc2db-account-bidirectional-sync/README.md

 # Use Case <a name="usecase"/>

-As a Salesforce admin, I want to have my users synchronized between Salesforce and Database organizations
+As a Salesforce admin, I want to have my accounts synchronized between Salesforce and Database organizations.

 ## Template overview <a name="templateoverview"/>